Obabtd/My_Project_Work/README.md

 of the total death that occurred in this age group and it is about 50.5% increase to that of death in male which is at total of 305.
 The total death that occurred in this age group is 764

+## Data Interpretation
+It can be deduced from the data that Wandsworth county has a total population of 321,500 people out of which 155,110 are Males (which is 48.25% of the population) and 166,390 are Female (which is 51.75% of the population) in essence we have more female than male in Wandsworth.
+In addition, the data shows that St. Mary’s Park is the Ward with the highest population of 18,069 in all the 20 Wards that are in Wandsworth.

+However, the report indicated that the total number of deaths recorded for the year 2016 in Wandsworth is 1,508 and most of it happen in the month of January with a total of 182 deaths recorded in January 2016.
+In the entire year, about 765 female deaths were recorded and 743 male deaths were recorded in same year.
+Which means there were more female deaths than the male deaths with a percentage difference of 2.96%.
+Most of these female deaths involve more of the people within the age range of 75 years old to 90 years old while most of the deaths outside the age brackets were male.

+The report indicated that the leading underlying cause of the death in female was unspecified dementia which claims the life of 45 females and it was chronic ischaemic heart disease for the male counterpart which also claims the life of 68 males in the year under review.
+St. Mary’s Park ward had the highest number of deaths for both male and female population while Northcote ward had the least number of deaths for both sex in the entire Wandsworth county.